Is the US Government Really Spending Its Way to Oblivion?

 Why are receipts falling so fast?
 Here’s my paraphrasing of the story you’ll typically hear from right wingers:

 The amount of government spending in proportion to total GDP has been increasing.
 That’s why the economy is collapsing.
 It’s a vicious circle – in response to political pressure from vested interests demanding more free money give-aways, government increases its share of spending in relation to total GDP.
-Since government spending isn’t “productive”, whereas that from the private sector is, and since this increased spending comes from increasing debt and taxes, this causes economic stagnation.
+Since government spending isn’t “productive”, supposedly, whereas that from the private sector is, and since this increased spending comes from increasing debt and taxes, the result is economic stagnation.
 We are becoming an inefficient, centrally-planned Nanny State that provides no incentives for people to go out and get a job and work to become productive members of the economy capable of taking care of themselves.
 This stagnation of productivity then lowers GDP further, requiring even more government spending to prop the system up as we all move towards living hand to mouth from the government welfare cheque.
 The necessary cuts to spending that would be required to fix this system get harder and harder to make as the “can is kicked down the road” and never addressed, for political reasons, until debt spirals out of control and the whole monetary system implodes.

 This is a nice little story that appeals to libertarian ideals, but how well does it hold up to rudimentary scrutiny of the data?
 Well, here is total US government spending as a percentage of GDP: